-Index trackers are the investment vehicle of choice for ordinary Joe investors.
+Index trackers are the investment vehicle of choice for passive investors.
 Why?
 Because index trackers provide a low cost way to build a diversified portfolio that will outperform the average active investor.

 Index trackers come highly recommended by some of the biggest names in investing.

 “With all assets, I recommend that people invest in index funds because they’re transparent, understandable, and low cost.”

 Like other funds, tracker funds enable lots of investors to club together to increase their buying power.

 They collectively buy shares or other assets across many more companies than any individual could

 For example, index trackers make it possible to invest in all the world’s stock markets via just one global tracker fund.